liorzisman/components/README.md

 ## What is a controlled component?
 [Controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components) do not maintain their own value as a state.

-It gets it from a parent component, along with a function to let the parent know an action to change the value has occurred.
+They get it from a parent component, along with a function to let the parent know an action to change the value has occurred.

 ## How to use